 Like many entrepreneurs that define the industry, the decision to found Emerald Genetics came to the founder after profound personal experiences.

 He joined the cannabis revolution in 1992 while attending high school in Harrisonburg, Virginia.
 “Cannabis was highly persecuted in the southern states but its presence still remained, although in brick form with stems/seeds,” he explained.
 “I was amazed how this wonderful plant could come from a seed, then started treating seeds like gold and experimenting with genetics at about 16 years old.”

 He soon learned “how much safer cannabis was than alcohol when some co-workers wanted to camp out after work and teased me when I wanted to grab my herb, rather than get drunk.”
-The next day, Caggiano awoke in the hospital, “lucky to walk again or be alive after falling down a cliff by a river.
+The next day, the founder awoke in the hospital, “lucky to walk again or be alive after falling down a cliff by a river.
 My Cannabis philosophies became convictions through this experience and I denounced alcohol for the last year of high school in favor of herb.”

 During his service, he again witnessed alcohol’s potentially destructive effects, as “consuming alcohol was a huge part of relieving stress in the military,” he said.

 Just three months from his 21st birthday, “I was pulled over on base and blew a .07 which is under the .08 legal limit.
 Since I was not officially 21, and although I could have died for my country at 18 years young, the Air Force reduced my rank/pay […]” he added.
 “I managed a $40,000,000 test aircraft and was responsible for pilot’s lives but could not have a beer.”
 Soon after, he enrolled in college to study biology.